 In addition to systematic vocabulary, grammar and spelling work, creative writing and literature are also part of the curriculum, giving students the opportunity to get to know the many facets of the German language.
 Reading comprehension is supported by the Antolin online software.

 4 weekly lessons

-French is taught at the mother-tongue and foreign-language level, depending on a student’s language skills.
+French is taught at the mother-tongue and second-language level, depending on a student’s language skills.